Linn Thant: Early life and education

-Linn Thant was born on 14 March 1969 in Meiktila, Central Burma (now Myanmar), into an Anglo-Burmese family.
+Linn Thant was born in 1969 in Meiktila, Central Burma (now Myanmar), into an Anglo-Burmese family.
 He was raised learning Christian culture from his British grandfather and Buddhist culture from his other grandparents.
 His family experienced social discrimination due to their British ancestry.

 From 1984, he studied civil engineering at a local university while also teaching students of the same age at a private school.
 He became politically active during his teenage years, and education remained a central part of his life, both during his imprisonment and in exile.

 Political career

-Linn Thant became politically active in the early 1980s and played a role in the 8888 Uprising as a member of the All Burma Federation of Student Unions (ABSDF).
+Linn Thant became politically active in the early 1980s and played a role in the 8888 Uprising as a member of the All Burma Federation of Student Unions (ABFSU).
 During the protests, he emerged as one of the leaders of the student movement and delivered speeches advocating democracy and human rights.
 He also maintained secret contacts with the opposition party, the National League for Democracy (NLD).